dkeech/windowworldomaha.com-new/README.md

 ## Quick Start with Composer

+### Prerequisites

-Make sure you have [composer installed](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) on your system first, then from the project root, run:
+1. Make sure you have [composer installed](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) on your system
+2. Create `auth.json` file in project root with the necessary license keys and information

+### Quick Start

+Once you have the necessary requirements met, then from the project root, run:

 ```shell
 $ composer install